 Have you ever wondered how you stack up to the competition?
 How much is their overhead?
 What are their margins?
 How much of their work is subcontracted?
 What about over and under billings?
 MG Surety Bonds has access to real time data.
 It allows us to give general contractors a benchmarking report for the industry based on your size and NAICs code.
 We can also take your financial information and stack it against the competition.
 These reports are available free to our general construction customers.

-We want to be your bond broker for life and will give you the surety credit you need to building your business and be successful.
+We want to be your bond broker for life and will give you the surety bond credit you need to building your business and be successful.